 Certainly one of Uganda’s ‘most-travelled’ play, Mother Uganda and Her Children is Rose Mbowa’s major work.
 It is very Ugandan, seamlessly blending traditional song, mime and dance from different ethnic cultures in Uganda.
 The dramatic action revolves around Mother Uganda’s troublesome son, Tabusana.
 Warmongering, Machiavellian and morally bankrupt, Tabusana is all the ugliness you can think of.
 His eventual transformation is the play’s message to a country torn to shreds by civil strife, tribalism and political plunder.
 The play was first commissioned by the Africa Centre in London in 1987.
 It was performed in the Makerere University Main Hall, the National Theatre in Kampala and later in other countries such as the Netherlands, Libya, Kenya and the UK.
 The Uganda government which was on a national rehabilitation of the country after a series of civil war found Mother Uganda and Her Children a panacea to that national problem.

 Written by Charles James Senkubuge Siasa and directed by Andrew Benon Kibuuka of Bakayimbira Dramactors, Ndiwulira dramatised the ghastly ramifications of the HIV-AIDS scourge of the late 1980s and early 1990s.
-It a domestic drama filled with intrigue, revenge, jealousy and ignorance.
-Samantha, a femme fatale, sleeps with Uncle Sam who then sleeps with Kaawa, a brother’s wife, who then sleeps with… who then sleeps with… Man, the chain gets long and longer until HIV consumes the entire family.
+It is a domestic drama filled with intrigue, revenge, jealousy and ignorance.
+Samantha, a femme fatale, sleeps with Uncle Saulo who then sleeps with Kaawa, a brother’s wife.
+In another array of dramatic coincidence, their children are also sleeping around until HIV consumes the entire family.
 When the play opened at the now-defunct Pride Theatre in Kampala in November 1991, audiences sat on edge, cursed and wept at the unapologetic truths relayed on stage.
 It went on a nationwide tour and was one of the secrets behind Uganda’s HIV-prevention success stories.